Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Someone recently recommended fresh dairy cream as a treatment to get rid of pitting on the skin like from blemishes.
 Where would you buy 'fresh' dairy cream?
-What is dairy cream?
-I live in Houston, Texas, USA and if there is an equivalent of 'fresh dairy cream' I'd love to know about it.

 All cream is dairy cream, and if it is still sweetsmelling, then it's still fresh.
 BTW, it won't help your skin.
 The cream contains some fat which helps seal in moisture, which causes slight swelling, so your skin will look a teensy bit better for a few minutes.
 Main thing is, it won't do any harm unless you're severely lactose intolerant.